pqrkchqps/diehard-dot-fund-user-manual/en/group_settings.md

 ### Edit the context of any thread in the group

 This allows everyone in your group to edit the context of any thread.
-When it is deselected only group coordinators will be able to edit the thread context.
-(The person who started a thread can always edit the thread context.)
+When it is deselected only group coordinators and the thread author will be able to edit the thread context.

 ### Edit their comments at any time